 English is taught each morning and comprises of reading, writing, spelling, grammar, handwriting and oral language.
 Stage 2 students are learning to respond to texts with greater understanding and independence.
 Writing activities will include a range of tasks which include written responses to texts, narrative and persuasive writing.

 Students in Year 3/4 participate in Mathematics lessons each day, straight after recess.
-This year, we will be placing particular focus on mental computation strategies and the quick recall of maths facts – doubles, near doubles, friends of ten and the use of a variety of strategies.
+This year, we will be placing particular focus on mental computation strategies and the quick recall of maths facts – doubles, near doubles, friends of ten, times tables and the use of a variety of strategies.
 You can help your child by playing dice games, using flashcards or encouraging them to use Mathletics or any of the free apps available.

 Throughout the year, we will be exploring units of work on Visual Arts, Music, Dance and Drama.